 What causes pink eye in cattle?

-Pinkeye is mainly caused by the bacteria Moraxella bovis, often spread by flies, dust, tall grass, sunlight, and poor nutrition.
+Pinkeye is mainly caused by the bacterium Moraxella bovis, which is often spread by flies, dust, tall grass, sunlight, and poor nutrition often spread.
 It can also irritate the eyes and make cattle more vulnerable.

 What is the best vaccine for pink eye in cattle?